|

 - Eclipse - Java-based, cross platform, supports C++, Java, Fortran and more

-Sponsored primarily by IBM- CDT Project C++ plugin
+Sponsored primarily by IBM

 - KDeveloper - for KDE